kbullaughey/dni-synthetic-gradients/README.md

 The script `mnist-relu.lua` matches the simplest backpropagation fully-connected network (FCN).
 The baseline reported here is closest to the model used in 3-layer FCN Bprop model reported in the first row, second column of Table 1.
 The only difference is that I have used SGD instead of Adam for optimization.

-Otherwise the achitecture is the same, featuring two hidden layers (size 256) comprising a Linear transform, batch normalization, and then a rectified linear unit (ReLU).
+Otherwise the architecture is the same, featuring two hidden layers (size 256) comprising a Linear transform, batch normalization, and then a rectified linear unit (ReLU).
 Then there is a projection layer down to the 10 classes, with a LogSoftMax and negative log-likelihood loss, as above.

 If we run it with a batch size of 250 and the default learning rate (0.05):